About Salisbury FC

 Members can use any of the club's equipment free of charge on normal club evenings or if representing the club in a team event, but with the proviso that the club's electrical equipment can only be used when fencing an actual electrical bout.

 Members would be expected to begin purchasing come of their own kit after six months in order to release club equipment for other beginners, and also to reduce excessive wear and tear of the club's equipment

 To ensure that all fencers have the opportunity and equal use of all our electrical equipment, no-one should use the electrics for more than fifteen minutes at a time.
 Please be fair to others and keep a check on the time that you spend on the piste.

 A club member can hire club equipment for an individual competition at an overall cost of £10 prior to the event with any loss or breakages being met by the hirer.
 A refundable deposit of £10 is required prior to taking the equipment.

-Please ensure that all jackets used by yourself are returned to the cupboards after use and are hung and zip/buttoned on a hanger.
+Please ensure that all jackets used by yourself are returned to the racks after use and are hung and zip/buttoned on a hanger.
 As a jacket costs between £60 - £70 we ask that they not be just thrown on the floor or in any of the cupboards.
-Only the electric sabre jackets are to be hung up in cupboards.

-Again, please return all weapons that are used to the rack after use in a neat and tidy way.
+Again, please return all weapons that are used to the appropriate weapon bag or rack after use in a neat and tidy way.
 Please report any breakages as soon as they happen to the equipment officer.
 Please do not put broken weapons back in the rack.
 Any malfunctioning electrical weapons can also be handed in for checking.

 British Fencing Association Membership